 Although I am not a professional coder, I’ve learned html, css, and php over the years, which now seems elementary and outdated.
 I agree lawyers have a lot to bring to legal tech even if they’re not programmers.

 Beyond lawyers’ obvious domain knowledge and expertise, lawyers’ real world experience with clients — understanding of client personalities, expectations, behaviors and how to accommodate them — gives lawyers a great advantage.
+One of the many perks of hiring a tech company that provides the best Phone Systems for Law firms.

 I’m a big believer that the secret to getting ahead is getting started and in no area is this more true than with startups.
 LawDroid is an intelligent chatbot available on Facebook Messenger that can help entrepreneurs get started by incorporating their business on a smartphone for free, no lawyer required.